TEALSK12/introduction-to-computer-science/lesson_14.md

   * Ask a student to show their solution to each part.
 Call on a different student (either a volunteer or via cold calling) for part 1 and part 2.
   * Note any places in which there may be multiple possible approaches.
 Ask for volunteers to describe differences in their code.

 ## Accommodations/Differentiation
+* Students that finish quickly can be encouraged to add more detail to their animations, such as sounds, "say" blocks, and/or more costumes.
+* Especially advanced students can be encouraged to create their own costumes for a new animation that does not use any built-in sprites.
+* With struggling students, re-emphasize the fact that each sprite can have different costumes and that changing costumes is very much like changing position by moving.
+Get students to be able to change costumes on a key press before moving on to the animation aspect.